AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 This phase will be broken down in functional sub-groups once we have more details for each deliverables (for example, hardware abstraction, WSE-bonsai communication, workflows...).
 Main items are listed below:

   - Saving data format.
 We will determine output file formats in agreement with key stakeholders.
-(Jerome, Doug, Josh, Daniel K, Corbett)
+(Jerome, Josh, Daniel K, Corbett)

   - Add bidirectional messaging and control from Bonsai to WSE (Ross)